Inflammatory breast cancer

 What is inflammatory breast cancer?

-Inflammatory breast cancer is so called because the skin has a reddened appearance – similar to that seen with some infections of the breast.
+Inflammatory breast cancer is so called because the overlying skin of your breast has a reddened appearance – similar to that seen with some infections of the breast.

 The redness is caused by breast cancer cells blocking tiny channels in the breast tissue called lymph channels.